Our wider church - the deanery and the archdiocese

 The Exarchate remained closed until 22 January 1971, when it was reinstated by the same Patriarch Athenagoras I - again under the Omophorion of the Ecumenical Patriarch, but with internal autonomy of organisation.
 This status was blessed by Patriarch Bartholomew I in 1999, 19 June, who, according to the Exarchate's own account 'recognised the full autonomy of the Archidiocese in administrative, pastoral and material terms.'

 After a crisis in 2018, when the Ecumenical Patriarchate summarily removed the exarchal status of the Archdiocese, after several pastoral meetings and a majority vote of the Archdiocesan Assembly, the Archdiocese became a part of the Patriarchate of Moscow.
-Archbishop Jean was given the title 'of Dubna' (a town inside the district of Moscow) and elevated to dignity of Metropolitan.
+Metropolitan Jean was given the title 'of Doubna' (a town inside the district of Moscow) and elevated to dignity of Metropolitan.
 After a further General Assembly vote in November 2019 to amend its constitution, the Archdiocese remains institutionally seperate from the Russian Orthodox Church, but under the omofor of the Moscow Patriarchate.